 WARNING: This is a single user fall arrester device.
+Device must be inspected prior WARNING: This is a single user fall arrester device.
 Device must be inspected prior to each use.
 Connection of this device to a full body harness is to be made to the dorsal D-ring only.
 User must ensure that any connection to anchorage is properly secured prior to use.
 Make only compatible connections.
 Dual connections shall only be used for 100% tie-off transitions.
-Refer to instruction manual for minimum anchorage strength requirements.
+Refer to instruction manual for minimum anchorage steroph requirements.
 Elevate anchorage to reduce the fall clearance and limit risk when possible.
-Fall clearances must be calculated by a competent person prior to use.
-Ensure adequate fall clearance exists to avoid contact with lower level or obstructions.
-Avoid swing fall hazards by working directly under anchorage.
-If possible, avoid exposure to sharp or serrated structural edges to prevent damage to the lifeline.
-Avoid chemical, thermal and/or electrical hazards.
-This product is suitable for use horizontally and with horizontal lifelines.
-Adhere to the hierarchy of controls in Z359.2.

-USER MUST READ AND UNDERSTAND ALL INSTRUCTIONS AND WARNINGS INCLUDED WITH THIS EQUIPMENT.
-DO NOT REMOVE LABEL.
+Fall clearances must be calculated by a competent and unin; mixed when possible, rail clearlances miss to exclusions of a Competent person prior to extract prior to the present prior to extract the control with lower level by the prior to extract prior to extract prior to extract prior to extract prior to control with the prior to extract prior to the degree to prevent death growth prior to extract prior to extract prior to extract prior to the prior to prior to extract prior to the prior to extract prior to the prior to t erarchy of controls in Z359.2.
+USER MUST READ AND UNDERSTAND ALL INSTRUCTIONS AND WARNINGS